TPNils/nils-dnd5e-automation/README.md

 # Index
 TODO maybe automate as a deploy action?

-# Nils' dnd5e automation - FoundryVTT Module
+# Why use Nils' dnd5e automation (Nd5e)
 TODO introduction

 ## Installation

-### Method 1 (latest version)
-1. TODO register as a module on foundry onceI deem it ready for release

-### Method 2 (latest or older versions)
+### Get the latest and greatest
 1. Start up Foundry and click "Install Module" in the "Add-on Modules" tab.
+2. Search for "Nd5e" and click install.

+### Alternative
+1. Start up Foundry and click "Install Module" in the "Add-on Modules" tab.
 2. Paste one of the following into the "Manifest URL" field:
   - _Latest Release:_ `https://github.com/TPNils/nils-dnd5e-automation/releases/download/latest/module.json`
   - _Previous Releases:_ A link to the `module.json` file from any of the [previous releases](https://github.com/TPNils/nils-dnd5e-automation/releases).
 3. Click "Install" and the module should download and appear in your modules list.

-URLs with the latest version for previous Foundry VTT editions
-- TODO _Latest 9.x Release_:
-- TODO _Latest 0.8.9 Release_:

 ## Compatibility